paazmaya/image-duplicate-remover/README.md

 [sudo] npm install --global image-duplicate-remover
 ```

+Please note that while in Linux and with `sudo`, some of the dependencies might fail to install,
+which can be fixed in some case by `sudo npm install --global --unsafe-perm image-duplicate-remover`.
+See more details at [docs.npmjs.com](https://docs.npmjs.com/misc/config#unsafe-perm).

 ## Command line options

 The available command line options can be seen via command: